 The Runcam Thumb Mini Action camera is an exciting new cam for micro FPV drones.
 It’s super light coming in at just under 10 grams, can be powered externally and supports micro SD card for ultra long recording time.
 This camera has an onboard gyro sensor so the footage can be stabilized with Gyroflow.

 It looks quite similar to the Insta360 GO 2, but features and capability are very different.
+To learn more about HD Action Cameras for FPV, check out this post.

 Where to Buy?